Thursday, March 23, 2023

 Share

-These luxury beachfront resorts are the perfect escapes for the traveler who loves eco hotels and time on or in the water.
+These luxury coastal vacations are the perfect escapes for travelers who love eco-hotels and time on or in the water.

-There are vacations and then there are luxury beachfront resort vacations.
-These picks are sure-wins for ocean lovers, but if you’ve not considered yourself amongst the ocean set, perhaps it’s time to give one of these a go and channel your inner Cousteau.
+There are vacations, and then there are luxury coastal vacations.
+These picks are sure-wins for ocean lovers, and if you’ve not considered yourself amongst the ocean set, perhaps it’s time to give one of these a go and channel your inner Cousteau — especially if you value eco-hotels and conservation efforts.

-Spending time oceanfront is also a good reminder of the need to protect our oceans.
-Research continues to point to the threats our oceans and ocean-dependent communities face as a result of human-caused climate change.
+Spending time oceanfront is a good reminder of the need to protect our oceans.
+Research continues to show the threats to our oceans and ocean-dependent communities face as a result of human-caused climate change.
 Global sea temperatures are rising as a result of heat-trapping emissions, and the oceans are losing their ability to revert to cooler temperatures, according to one recent study.

 As the saying goes, though, you can’t pour from an empty cup, so proper R&R is critical to conservation efforts and climate action.
-These beachfront resorts should help.
+These luxury coastal vacations should help.

 1. AndBeyond, Benguerra Island, Mozambique